joseprl89/MockURLResponder/README.md

 This will allow you to customise a sequence of multiple responses for the same resource.

 Finally, you have to pass this configuration into the SUT.
 This is done by injecting the arguments it generates via the `XCUIApplication` launchArguments.
-As an advanced example, the following code would register multiple configurators that have been setup separetely, plus custom arguments your app may be using:
+As an advanced example, the following code would register multiple configurators that have been setup separately, plus custom arguments your app may be using:

 ```
 let application = XCUIApplication()